KGI offers prerequisite science classes for undergrads. Summer online courses include Biochemistry, Genetics, Human Anatomy, Microbiology, and more.

 Prerequisites: General Biology I and II with labs, General Chemistry I and II with labs, and Organic Chemistry I and II with labs

-Course Delivery: Lectures will be delivered asynchronously and are recorded by faculty to be accessible online by students through Google Drive at Keck Graduate Institute at their convenience.
-Additional course materials including readings, grades, and assignments will be made available through Sakai, the Learning Management System.
+Course Delivery: Lectures will be delivered asynchronously and are recorded by faculty to be accessible on-line by students through Google Drive at Keck Graduate Institute at their convenience.
+Additional course materials including readings, grades, and assignment will be made available through the Learning Management System, Canvas.
 Students are responsible for watching video lectures and reading course material during the week at their own pace.
-Students are required to join a weekly online discussion session for a review of the week’s topics, quizzes, and other learning exercises.
+Students are required to join online a weekly discussion session for review of the week’s topics, quizzes, and other learning exercises.

 Human anatomy is the integrated study of the gross and microscopic anatomy of the human body.
 The course will explore human architecture and how the microscopic and gross forms adhere to the concept of “shape/organization confers function.”
 Human anatomy includes eight laboratory sessions.
 The course is designed to serve as a pre-requisite for students seeking careers in the health professions.